What is AA WCAG 2.2 Accessibility Standard?

 - Inclusivity: The principle of the internet is universal access.
 Excluding individuals due to disabilities is unfair and puts them at a disadvantage.

-- Legal Compliance: Many nations, including the UK, have mandated web accessibility for public platforms.
+- Legal compliance: Many nations, including the UK, have mandated web accessibility for public platforms.
 Non-compliance could lead to legal consequences.

-- Broader Audience Reach: Accessibility extends your user base.
+- Broader audience reach: Accessibility extends your user base.
 Intuitive navigation benefits all users.

-- Adaptable Content: Content should retain its essence regardless of its layout or presentation.
+- Adaptable content: Content should retain its essence regardless of its layout or presentation.

 - Distinguishable: Content must be easily seen or heard, differentiating it from the background.

-- Keyboard Accessible: All functions should be operable via a keyboard.
+- Keyboard accessible: All functions should be operable via a keyboard.

 - Navigation: Tools and markers to aid navigation and location identification are necessary.

-- Readable Text: Text should be legible, with customization options for a user’s comfort.
+- Readable text: Text should be legible, with customization options for a user’s comfort.

-- Predictable Design: Consistency in navigation and operations is key.
+- Predictable design: Consistency in navigation and operations is key.

-- Error Suggestions: Corrective suggestions for user mistakes are beneficial.
+- Error suggestions: Corrective suggestions for user mistakes are beneficial.

 Three Principles of WCAG